AbderrazakO/detect-fall/README.md

 - LinearAccelerationSensor
 - Magnetometer
   \
-  You need hust to change Accelerometer keyword to sensor name that you want
+  You need just to change Accelerometer keyword to sensor name that you want

 #### Vanilla JS